-Our liberty depends on the freedom of the press, and that cannot be limited without being lost.

-~ Thomas Jefferson
+Our liberty depends on the freedom of the press, and that cannot be limited without being lost. ~ Thomas Jefferson

-Module 8: Diversity in the Newsroom & the Targeting of Female and Minority Journalists
+Module 8: Diversity in the Newsroom

 To highlight the importance of a diverse newsroom and recognize that female and minority journalists face heightened and more aggressive targeting.
 Diversity in newsrooms lags behind overall diversity in the workplace.
 An encouraging trend shows younger newsroom employees "show greater racial, ethnic and gender diversity," according to Pew Research Center.
 However, 77% of newsroom employees are non-Hispanic whites and nearly 48% are non-Hispanic white males.
 Lack of diversity impacts how stories and beats are covered.
 Another pressing issue involves female and minority journalists being targeted far more than non-Hispanic white male colleagues.